jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 teams.
 This helped replace the random hallway chatter you get in a shared office and gave everyone a slightly broader picture.

+## Stand-downs

+Stand-downs are an informal meeting that provide a time to informally chat with your team.
+I've seen them used as an end-of-day optional water cooler activity for a team to chat about whatever they feel like.
+These chats often happen, but are unscheduled, in an office.

+These meetings should be an optional, short time scheduled near the end of the day.
+This gives team members a good excuse (to chat with their coworkers) to stop working (which helps with the problem of overwork).
+No one should feel pressured to be at these meetings.

+Maybe the conversation is about something work related.
+Maybe its about some langauge feature someone learned.
+Perhaps its just talking about some book.
+It doesn't matter what is discussed, these meetings can help a team get closer.

 ## Meeting recommendations

 ## Remote Pair Programming